This post may contain eBay affiliate links. Please read our disclosure policy.

 Top 20 Hologram Sports Cards of All-Time: Summary

-Hologram cards aren’t the greatest invention, and they often lack clarity compared to traditional options.
+Hologram cards aren’t the greatest invention and often lack clarity compared to traditional options.

-They’re still fun collectibles, even if the majority aren’t especially valuable in the present day.
+They’re still fun collectibles, even if the majority aren’t especially valuable today.

 The top hologram cards tend to be older and should have a Hall of Famer attached if you’re hoping for a decent ROI in the long run.